-Loss of balance caused by inner ear disorders, sensory problems, joint and muscle problems, and certain medications.
+Caused by inner ear disorders, sensory problems, joint and muscle problems, and certain medications.

-Faintness, most commonly caused by a drop in blood pressure or lowered output of blood from the heart (because of heart disease, blocked arteries, etc.).
+Most commonly caused by a drop in blood pressure or lowered output of blood from the heart (because of heart disease, blocked arteries, etc.).

 Inner ear disorders, anxiety disorders, and problems breathing can also cause dizziness or “light-headedness.”